neosoultech/bioimpedance_msp430_test/README.md

 - digital LPF: 4 Hz
 - internal 100 MOhm resistive bias enabled on BIP/BIN
 - BIP/BIN connected by clearing OPENP and OPENN in CNFG_BMUX

-Digital HPF is disabled because eval-kit testing showed that the HPF caused steady/static impedance values to decay toward a false low baseline.
+Note: Digital HPF is disabled because eval-kit testing showed that the HPF caused steady/static impedance values to decay toward a false low baseline.
 For static skin or lesion impedance measurements, the steady impedance value needs to be preserved.

 ---
 FIFO Format